 |Time Away:||Academic Year, Spring Semester||Housing options:||Dormitory|

 The program will begin at Keio University in Tokyo, where students will participate in an orientation, meet other program participants, and hear lectures on contemporary Japanese society.
 They will then enroll in Yonsei University in Seoul for the spring semester, taking a core course on Social Change in Modern Korea and other courses offered by Yonsei and Underwood International College, the university’s International Studies Honors program.
-After the semester at Yonsei, the program continues with eight weeks in Hong Kong where students undertake a six-week internship after a two-week introduction to the Political Economy of Global Asia.
+After the semester at Yonsei, the program continues with eight weeks in Hong Kong where students take courses including Political Economy of Global Asia.

 The two week orientation and introduction course is based at Keio University and is focused on contemporary Japanese topics.

 Keio has a proud history as Japan's very first private institution of higher learning, dating back to the formation of a school for Dutch studies in 1858 in Edo (now Tokyo) by founder Yukichi Fukuzawa.
 Fukuzawa believed that Japan's only choice for catching up with Western technology and social organization was to "always strive for progress and enlightenment and provide the academic and moral education needed to create a generation of wise and capable leaders."
 To this end, Keio University has continued to provide intellectual leadership that addresses the issues facing Japanese society in its quest for development, transformation, and modernization.